 Simple steps you can take to prevent another break-in:

 - Keep your vehicle locked at ALL times.
-This is the golden rule, whether your car is parked at home, train station, or the office, even if your driving, ensure your car is locked at all times.
+This is the golden rule, whether your car is parked at home, train station, or the office, even if you’re driving, ensure your car is locked at all times.

 - Keep your car in the garage at all times, if possible.